 As humans, we’re fluid beings constantly evolving and changing.
 You’ll never be able to fully control if your employees stay or leave.
 What you can do is understand what your employees value to keep them engaged, motivated and competitive as an organization.

-Here are 7 strategies to consider that impact employee retention and employees consider to be important:
+Here are 7 strategies to consider that impact employee retention and some employees consider to be important:

 - Strong leadership: your leadership team sets the tone of your culture and leads the direction of the company.
 It starts at the top to ensure a strong foundation for your company.

-- Career growth & developmental opportunities: employee’s want to grow and want to know what potential career paths exist.
-Communicate regularly what this looks like and how employees can get to where they want to go.
+- Career growth & developmental opportunities: employees want to grow and want to know what potential career paths exist.
+Communicate regularly on what this looks like and how employees can get to where they are to where they want to go.

-- Strategic vision for your company: people want to work for a company that has strategic direction and are communicated what that vision looks like.
+- Strategic vision for your company: people want to work for a company that has strategic direction and is communicated with what that vision looks like.

-- Benefits & rewards: this might sound obvious, but it’s often the easiest aspect of an employees compensation package that is overlooked.
+- Benefits & rewards: this might sound obvious, yet it’s often the easiest aspect of an employee’s compensation package that is overlooked.
 Review your benefits and reward offerings to see if they’re in line with what your employees are looking for and what the market is offering against other companies in your respective industry.